 The problem with this kind of trust is that it always fails.
 My faith falters.
 Peace eludes me.
 I make sinful choices.
 Why?
 This trust fails because regardless of what I say, the object of the trust is ME, and I will fail me every time.
 The object of my trust must be GOD, and GOD ALONE.
 Apart from Him, I will never walk wisely and victoriously through suffering.

 Throughout the Scriptures, we see that biblical trust is active reliance on the one true God.
 Think of Noah, Abraham, Joseph, Moses, Joshua, and Ruth.
 Consider Samuel, David, Elijah, Daniel, and Esther.
 Remember Mary, John the Baptist, Peter, Mary Magdalene, Stephen, and Paul.
 These are just a few of those who have gone before us, walking wisely in this world by not trusting God merely with their WORDS, but with their ACTIONS.
-Their trust was genuine.
+Though sometimes strong or weak, their trust was genuine.

 Genuine biblical trust is a combination of knowledge, belief, attitude, and action: Knowledge of the character of God, Belief in the truthfulness of who God is and what He is like, an Attitude of humble confidence in the Lord, and the Action of submitting to God’s care–“casting all your anxiety upon the Lord, because He cares for you.”
 (I Peter 5:7)